anhinga/julia-flux-drafts/arxiv-1606-09470-section3/README.md

 (A version of duplicate characters or duplicate words detector.
 We think this is a nice toy problem to work as a playground for initial "program synthesis via DMMs" experiments.)

+For successful experiments with DMM training, DMM training with sparsification, and very nice generalization results on a tiny training set see [May-August-2022](May-August-2022) subdirectory.

+---

 ### Failed experiments trying to gradients with respect to variables stored in dictionaries (July 2021)

 The information about experiments which involve taking gradients through dictionaries is now located in the